DINA-Web/dina-collections-data-model-use-cases/taxonomy/24-Add_edit_vernacular_names.md

 The changes to the taxon's vernacular names are persisted to the database, and are then viewable from the user interface.

 ## Notes
+The available languages are coming from a control vocabulary and should probably be configurable.